Bsr45677/IstanbulUniversity-CE/4. Sınıf 2. Dönem Notları/Information Technology Management and Standards/README.md

-# Information Technology Management and Standards
+# ℹ️ Information Technology Management and Standards